Using Papywizard module

 Using Papywizard: Conclusion

-This difference is visible on large panoramas (Grenoble example) as well as small panoramas (Example 1).
+This difference is particularly visible on large panoramas (Grenoble example) and difficult ones.
 You do need to use a little more care and a little more hardware, but the end result is much better.